-Select IaC Policies, Configuration Policies, or Kubernetes Policies depending on the target.
+Select IaC Policies, Configuration Policies, or Kubernetes Policies.

-Set the name, category, severity, and other metadata.
+Set name, category, severity, and IaC type scope.

-Run the policy against sample input to verify behavior.
+Run the policy against sample input to verify it catches the intended violations.

 Save the policy and map it to projects or policy groups.